 What Will Be the Future of Design?

 Our team has decided to interview the most intrigue creators from around the world and ask to share their predictions for the future of design.
-Hope, these short talks will inspire you and give some useful insights.
+We hope these short talks will inspire you and give some useful insights.
 Enjoy!

 What will be the future of design or the next big change?